siddu1256/FSSE_cloud/README.md

 # FSSE - Fuzzy Semantic Searchable Encryption

 ## Overview
-This repository implements a **Fuzzy Semantic Searchable Encryption (FSSE)** scheme using a combination of encryption techniques and secure OTP (One-Time Password) mechanisms to ensure data privacy and security.
-The system is designed to allow encrypted document storage and retrieval with advanced keyword-based search functionalities.
-The project incorporates forward secrecy and the use of time-based token updating to secure access to encrypted data.
+This repository implements a Fuzzy Semantic Searchable Encryption (FSSE) scheme, as presented in the research paper ["Fuzzy Semantic Searchable Encryption for Privacy-Preserving Document Retrieval"](https://ieeexplore.ieee.org/document/8957445) published in IEEE by **GUOXIU LIU**.
+The system uses a combination of encryption techniques and secure OTP (One-Time Password) mechanisms to ensure data privacy and security.
+The project is designed to allow encrypted document storage and retrieval with advanced keyword-based search functionalities.
+It also incorporates forward secrecy and time-based token updating to secure access to encrypted data.

 Key features of the project:
 - **AES Encryption** for document confidentiality.